mozilla/network-pulse-api/README.md

 **Requirements**: [python3.6](https://www.python.org/), [pip](https://pypi.python.org/pypi), [pipenv](https://docs.pipenv.org/), [invoke](http://www.pyinvoke.org/installing.html).

-1. Clone this repo: `git clone https://github.com/mozilla/network-pulse-api.git`,
+1. Clone this repo: `git clone https://github.com/mozilla/network-pulse-api.git`
-2. Set up a Google client (https://console.developers.google.com/apis/credentials),
+2. Run `inv setup`
-3. Run `inv setup`,
+3. If you only want to use Django Admin login, your setup is done.
-4. Open `client_secrets.json` and edit `client_id` and `client_secret` with your Google client's values.
+4. To enable Google and/or GitHub login, follow the [instructions below](#setting-up-social-authentication).

 **If you're on Windows:** you will need to Create a super user by running `pipenv run python manage.py createsuperuser`